tanishaprasad/tanishaprasad/README.md

 - 👋 Hello!
 I'm Tanisha Prasad, a passionate MCA (Software Engineering) student with a keen interest in Software Development.
 I am enthusiastic about learning and applying software engineering principles to solve real-world problems.

-- 👀 I’m also interested in Web Development.
+- 👀 I’m also interested in Web Development and Machine Learning.
 - 🌱 I’m currently learning Data Structures and Algorithms.
 - 📫 How to reach me - prasadtanisha1072@gmail.com
 - 🚀 Skills :